 Options strategies offer investors the potential for flexibility and the ability to shift market factor exposure, which can be particularly attractive during periods of macroeconomic uncertainty and market volatility.
-They can also offer a range of potential outcomes for investors, the mechanics of which we break down here.
+They can also offer a range of potential outcomes for investors, the mechanics of which are broken down below.